NoPizzaNoGlory/FS19_BasicNeeds/README.md

 - Driving a vehicle (engine on) takes double the amount of energy of walking
 - Walking is also considered resting though
 - To rest you need to do nothing inside an active vehicle for at least 1 in-game hour
-- Every in-game hour of resting ups your engery bar a little again
+- Every in-game hour of resting ups your energy bar a little again
 - About 7 hours of resting should get you back up to 100% (so sleeping works great ;-))
 - Every meal you take (remember, max 3 per day!) ups your energy bar a little as well
+- Every meal does take 30 minutes to complete (time is fast forwarded automatically)
 - Energy down to 0?
 You can no longer move any vehicle.
 Take a break and/or eat something!

 ## Is this for multi-player?